atomsoftwarestudios/AjsDoc/README.md

 # AjsDoc
 TypeScript documentation browser

+This repository is under construction and both projects are still under development.

-Currently, the Ajs Visual Studio Project is included here and the last recent version of the Ajs is in this repository because of debugging purposes.
+AjsDoc is an example application using the Ajs Framework.
+Currently, the Ajs Visual Studio Project is included in the AjsDoc Visual Studio Solution and the last recent version of the Ajs Framework is sotred in this repository as both projects are currently developed and debugged together.

-This repository is under construction and both projects are still in early development phase.

-This application can be used as an example for the AjsFramework (https://github.com/atomsoftwarestudios/ajs)

-The JSON data are required to be generated with the TypeDoc (https://github.com/TypeStrong/typedoc)
+The JSON documentation data for AjsDoc are required to be generated with the TypeDoc (https://github.com/TypeStrong/typedoc).

+Documentation for the latest version of the Ajs and AjsDoc can't be generated using the TypeDoc as it does not support some required features (see https://github.com/TypeStrong/typedoc/issues/399 for details)

+# Visual Studio prerequisites & setup

+- The Visual Studio should be in version 2015 (Enterprise, Professional, Community) - curently tested with Enterprise version only.

+- The TypeScript 2.1.5 extension must be installed (https://www.typescriptlang.org/#download-links)

+- GitHub extension for Visual Studio is highly recommended (https://visualstudio.github.com/)

 # Compilation

-Please note the local cache and session cache auto update / clearing is not implemented yet so if something goes wrong try to clear these storages in the browser.

-The project is the Visual Studio solution and should not be a problem to clone:
+The project is the Visual Studio solution 2015 and should not be a problem to clone:

 ```
 https://github.com/atomsoftwarestudios/AjsDoc.git
 ```

 compile it and run/debug in both, debug and release vesrions under the local IIS Express.

-Please note the full version of VS (Enterprise, Standard, Community or Express for Web) with the latest TypeScipt tools must be used.
-Please, report all issues with the compilation and running.
+Please, report all issues with the compilation and running here on GitHub.

 # Usage